LekoArts/gatsby-themes/themes/gatsby-theme-jodie-core/README.md

 Core Theme for [`@lekoarts/gatsby-theme-jodie`](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-jodie).
 This theme implements the `Project` and `Page` node interfaces and exports templates (+ queries) which you can shadow.

-Also be sure to checkout other [Free & Open Source Gatsby Themes](https://themes.lekoarts.de)
+Also, be sure to checkout other [Free & Open Source Gatsby Themes](https://themes.lekoarts.de)

 ## Installation